Höegh Autoliners: Second quarter results, distribution of dividend and updated guidance for dividend frequency

 Update of dividend policy

-Höegh Autoliners targets to distribute quarterly dividends to shareholders of between 30-50 percent of quarterly net profit after tax adjusted for extraordinary items, taking into consideration its outlook, investment opportunities and financial position.
+Höegh Autoliners targets to distribute quarterly dividends to shareholders of between 30-50 per cent of quarterly net profit after tax adjusted for extraordinary items, taking into consideration its outlook, investment opportunities and financial position.
 Any declaration of dividends will, however, be at the discretion of the Board of Directors.
+Dividends will be declared in USD and paid in NOK.

 Publication of monthly trading update